godatadriven/taster-sessions/README.md

 ## Introduction

-This repository contains all notebooks and materials for the Name of Taster Session.
+This repository contains all notebooks and materials for the "Anomaly detection in time series using Python" webinar.

+## Deliver the Session

+`webinar_timeser_anomaly.ipynb` contains the slides

+`webinar_timeser_anomaly_supplementary.ipynb` contains the full code

+Feel free to look at the program, the dataset and speaker's contact in `webinar_timeser_anomaly.ipynb`

+You need Jupyter Notebooks to open this file.
+If you are new to Python, we recommend installing the Anaconda package.

+To be able to run all of the code yourself, check "requirements.txt" for the list of needed Python libraries.

 ## Explore and experiment in Binder